neil-edelman/boxes/readme.md

 To initialise it to an idle state, see [&lt;N&gt;Trie](#user-content-fn-8fc8a233), `TRIE_IDLE`, `{0}` \(`C99`\), or being `static`\.

 A full binary tree stored semi\-implicitly in two arrays: one as the branches backed by one as pointers\-to\-[&lt;PN&gt;Type](#user-content-typedef-c45e6761) as leaves\.
 We take two arrays because it speeds up iteration as the leaves are also an array sorted by key, it is &#927;\(1\) instead of &#927;\(log `items`\) to get an example for comparison in insert, and experimetally it is slightly faster\.

-It can be seen as a [binary radix trie](https://en.wikipedia.org/wiki/Radix_tree) or [Morrison, 1968 PATRICiA](https://scholar.google.ca/scholar?q=Morrison%2C+1968+PATRICiA)\.
-The branches do not store data on the strings, only the positions where the strings are different\.

 ![States.](../web/states.png)